Caber-Systems/.github/profile/README.md

 # Fine-Grained Data Security for Generative AI

-Caber is delivering a radically new architecture for data security that identifies rather than classifies data to secure inputs to Generative AI (GenAI) and Retrieval-Augmented Generation (RAG) systems, and monitor their output for sensitive data disclosure.
+Caber is delivering a radically new architecture for ensuring enterprise data used with RAG is delivered only to users authorized to received it.
+Caber uses existing enterprise permissions on data.

 ![Screen Shot](/profile/RAG_SideBySide.png)
-)
 *<p align="center">Authorization failure incident and associated API call-graph in Caber</p>*

 ## Generative AI Security Challenges

-- **Chunked Data**: Data in GenAI and RAG systems is chopped up and aggregated with other data before being vectorized.
-This thwarts the use of object-centric DLP and traditional data security solutions.
+- **Chunked Data**: Data in GenAI and RAG systems is chunked and, because of enterprise data duplication, it is common to see 60% to 90% of chunks duplicated in multiple documents that can have conflicting permissions.
 - **Per-Customer Policies**: Individual customer mandates on how their data may be used with AI make compliance-oriented classifications (PII, PHI, etc.) overly-broad for securing GenAI use cases.
 - **Lack of Visibility**: Frameworks like LangChain for building GenAI apps pull data from many sources on-demand but lack the ability to show the source, ownership, or permissions that belong to that data.
 - **Scalable Automated Deployment**: Caber deploys automatically into your AWS account and requires no agents or code changes.
 Only two observation points in the application, log ingest and an API gateway plug-in, are required for it to work.

 ## How Caber is Different:
-- **Deterministic Detection**: Precise and accurate identification of data with false positive rates less than .001%.
-- **Fine-Grained Control**: Connect data to existing ownership and permissions on data-at-rest, or enrich with metadata from customs sources.
+- **Deterministic Authorization**: Caber identifies data by tracing its lineage back to the sources it comes from.
+Where there are multiple possible sources with different permissions, Caber determines which set of permissions to use by precedence, policy, or prevalence.
+- **Fine-Grained Control**: Caber is agnostic to the authorization scheme used.
+RBAC, ABAC, and ReBAC are supported.
 - **Byte-level Data Tracing**: Trace the individual API calls that move data bytes from source to your AI systems to determine where and how data security incidents occurred.
 - **Remediation Options**: Get application aware remediation options that account for non-incident data flows to avoid application breakage.
-- **Agentless Deployment**: Caber deploys with a single click automatically in cloud environments without impacting to GenAI applications.

 ## See Caber in Action - No email or Sign-up needed
 Caber is using [Haggle](https://www.gohaggle.io/buyer) to anonymously provide live answers to your questions and show you how Caber works.
 Register your interest and get your questions answered by clicking [https://app.gohaggle.io/pitch/?domain=https://caber.com]()